Corona Support Measures

 The Dutch Union of Banks (‘De Nederlandse Vereniging van Banken’ or ‘NVB’) requests you to approach your bank if necessary in this respect.

-The government has also enabled startups, scale-ups and other innovative companies affected by the financial consequences of the coronavirus to apply for (bridging) credit.
-The Regional Development Companies (in Dutch: ‘Regionale Ontwikkelingsmaatschappijen’ or ‘ROMs’) will provide these credits at the request of the government.
+The government also enabled startups, scale-ups and other innovative companies affected by the economic consequences of the coronavirus to apply for (bridging) credit.
+The Regional Development Companies (in Dutch: ‘Regionale Ontwikkelingsmaatschappijen’ or ‘ROMs’) have provided these credits at the request of the government.
 ROMs invest mainly in innovative and fast-growing regional companies and restructure industrial sites.
 They provide venture capital to entrepreneurs and can even become a shareholder in these companies.
-They also assist entrepreneurs in their business operations and encourage them to set up their business in their region.
-The government has made available EUR 300 million for start-ups and scale-ups.
+They also assist entrepreneurs in their business operations and encourage them to set up their business in their regions.
+The government made available EUR 300 million for start-ups and scale-ups.

-Companies can apply for a loan ranging from between EUR 50,000 and EUR 2 million at an interest rate of 3%.
-The loan is not intended to be used for the repayment of other loans.
-The scheme is intended to serve as extra financial capacity for a company.
-If a loan of more than EUR 250,000 is applied for, there is a duty to co-finance as shareholder or other investor for at least 25%.
-The loan must be repaid within 3 years; during the first year no repayment has to be made.
-COL loans can be applied for until 30 June 2021.
+Companies could apply for a loan ranging from between EUR 50,000 and EUR 2 million at an interest rate of 3%.
+The loan was not intended to be used for the repayment of other loans.
+The scheme was intended to serve as extra financial capacity for a company.
+If a loan of more than EUR 250,000 was applied for, there was a duty to co-finance as shareholder or other investor for at least 25%.
+The loan had to be repaid within 3 years; during the first year, no repayments had to be made.
+COL loans could be applied for until 30 June 2021.